Best Digital Photo Frame for Displaying your favourite Images

 Whether or not this would save much on your electricity bills is arguable, but I kind of like the fact that the screen isn’t constantly on, rotating photos to an empty room, which seems a little odd to me!
 It also means you don’t need to think about turning the frame off when you go on holiday.

-If you’re looking for a digital photo frame with super-simple operation, the NIX Advance is perfect – you just plug in the power cable, then insert a USB stick or SD card and the images/videos start displaying in a looping slideshow immediately.
+If you’re looking for a 5.5 inch digital photo frame with simple operation, the NIX Advance is perfect – you just plug in the power cable, then insert a USB stick or SD card and the images/videos start displaying in a looping slideshow immediately.

 If you want to display the date/time, alter the brightness/contrast/saturation/hue, rotate the screen, change slideshow transitions/intervals/orders, or the screen mode, you can use the buttons on the back of the frame, or the included remote control.